spectrocloud/librarium/docs/docs-content/palette-cli/commands/validator.md

 ### Configuration Files

 After the install wizard completes, the Validator will generate a configuration file.
-You can use this configuration file to install the Validator in the future.
+You can use the generated configuration file to install the Validator using with the same configuration you specified in the wizard.
 You also need this configuration file to uninstall the Validator.

 The configuration file will be located in the `$HOME/.palette/validator` directory.
 The configuration file will be named `validator.yaml`.